unioslo/tre-operators-docs/docs/index.md

 ## Disclaimer

-This site was partially generated and improved using GitHub Copilot.
-Specific tasks performed by Copilot include:
+This documentation was partially generated and improved using GitHub Copilot.
+Specific tasks performed by Copilot in this file include:

 - Rewriting sections to use active voice for clarity and directness
 - Formatting checklists for better compatibility with documentation tools